tehuanmelo/get_next_line/README.md

 The get_next_line function reads a line from a file descriptor and returns it as a null-terminated string.
 It provides a convenient way to process large files line by line, without having to load the entire file into memory.

-To use get_next_line, call the function in a loop until it returns 0, indicating the end of the file, or -1 in case of an error.
+To use get_next_line, call the function in a loop until it returns NULL, indicating the end of the file.
 Make sure to free the allocated memory for each line when you're done with it.

 ````